 If you head further into the district and away from the shopping areas, you’ll come across smaller cobblestone streets lined with post-war brick buildings.
 Some of these narrow side streets contain hidden treasures, such as local bars, boutique shops, and little bakeries.

-After spending time in crowded tourist areas, you’ll also appreciate the green spaces of Altona.
+After spending time in the crowded tourist areas of Hamburg, you’ll also appreciate the green spaces of Altona.
 The district contains many public parks and the streets are often full of plant life, adding a splash of colour against the backdrop of red brick houses.

 Recommended hotels in Altona